Summer Research Experience for Undergrads

 - Application Deadline: February 15, 2023

 The program is designed to open doors for those who would like to explore new career options.
 A solid math and science high school preparation will be sufficient.
 Work-based experience will also be factored in.
 Open to U.S. citizens and permanent residents who are 18 years of age or older.
 See the list of possible research labs.

 - Personal statement (250 words): How does this fit into your career plans?
 Why do you believe that you are prepared to be successful?
 What research focus interests you the most?

 - CV: Must include a listing of all education, training, and work experience and your unofficial transcript.
 Please combine into one PDF file named “Lastname_CV.pdf”.

 - Professional Recommendations (2 people): Please provide email addresses for two people who can provide a professional recommendation.
 These references will be emailed a link to submit their reference letters.
-We will contact them to request a letter and provide details.
+You will need to contact them and request a letter be submitted by February 15.